vedantgudpale/basic-firewall-configuration/readme.md

 # Configuring the Windows Firewall

-Screenshots illustrating fundamental firewall management abilities on Windows are included in this repository as part of the Cyber Security Internship **Task 4-3**.

 ##  Goal
 To block a particular port (Port 23 for Telnet), set up and test a simple firewall rule.
 Then, use the Telnet command to confirm that the port is blocked.